pycon-mentored-sprints/mentored-sprints-website/01_contributor_resources.rst

 Your local environment
 ++++++++++++++++++++++

 Bring your own laptop.
-Setting up your local environment can be time consuming, and the step can vary from one project to another.
-We recommend that you check out the contributing guidelines of the project that you’re interested in, and pre-install the requirements before coming to the sprint.
+Setting up your local environment can be time-consuming, and the step can vary from one project to another.
+We recommend that you check out the contributing guidelines of the project that you're interested in, and pre-install the requirements before coming to the sprint.
 If you're stuck in any way, let us know so we can help.
 We have also requested each of the projects that signed up to have their contributing guidelines up to date by **April 3rd**.